-NATIONAL KPA MUNICIPAL KPA STRATEGIC OBJECTIVE EXPECTED OUTCOME Municipal Transformation and Institutional Development Institutional Development and Municipal Transformation Development and transformation of the institution with the aim of capacitating the municipality in meeting their objectives Enhanced municipal capacity Basic Service Delivery Basic Services & Infrastructure Development Provision of access to all basic services rendered to residents within the available resources Sustainable services to improve the payment levels from customers within the available resources Maintained municipal infrastructure to extend the useful life expectancy Extended infrastructure to meet the community demand Safety and Security Contribute to the creation of communities where residents and visitors can work, live and play without threat to themselves or their properties Safe and healthy communities Social Development Contribute to the development and protection of the rights and needs of all residents with a particular focus on the poor Improved social environment Local Economic Development Local Economic Development Promote the equitable creation and distribution of wealth in Emthanjeni Municipal area.
-Enhance local economic growth in municipal area Municipal Financial Viability and Management Financial Viability Maintaining a financially sustainable and viable Municipality The municipality collect its revenue and have the ability to fund its operating expenditure in the short as well as long term Compliant municipality Good Governance and Public Participation Good Governance and Public Participation Promote representative governance through the sustainable utilization of available resources in Increased awareness of municipal activities amongst the community & Enhanced community participation and knowledge of municipal affairs consultation with the residents of Emthanjeni Municipality.
-Enhanced community participation and knowledge of municipal affairs Compliant municipality
+NATIONAL KPA MUNICIPAL KPA STRATEGIC OBJECTIVE EXPECTED OUTCOME Municipal Transformation and Institutional Development n and and Municipal transformation of the Transformation institution with the aim of Enhanced municipal capacity Basic Service Delivery Basic Services & Infrastructure Development Provision of access to all basic services rendered to residents within the available resources Sustainable services to improve the payment levels from customers Maintained municipal infrastructure to extend the useful life expectancy Extended infrastructure to meet the community demand Safety and Security Contribute to the creation of communities where residents and visitors can work, live and play without threat to themselves or their properties Safe and healthy communities Social Development Contribute to the development and protection of the rights and needs of all residents with a particular focus on the poor Improved social environment

+Local Economic Development Local Economic Promote the equitable creation Enhance local economy Development and distribution of wealth in municipal a Emthanjeni Municipal area.
+Municipal Financial Viability and Management Financial Viability Maintaining a financially sustainable and viable Municipality The municipality collect its revenue and have the ability to fund its operating expenditure in the short as well as long term Compliant municipality Good Governance and Public Participation and Public Public Participation gove Increased awareness of municipal activities amongst the community & Enhanced community participation and knowledge of municipal affairs.
+Enhanced community participation and knowledge of municipal affairs.
+Compliant Municipality.